Retouched-Project/.github/profile/README.md

 </p>

 > [!NOTE]
-> **The Retouched Project and its repositories are not officially supported Nitrome Ltd. or Infrared5 Inc. products.**
+> **The Retouched Project and its repositories are not officially supported Nitrome Ltd. or Infrared5 Inc. products.**\
+> Several non-Nitrome games supported Brass Monkey, including Rogue Soul, Red Rogue, and in-house titles like Tank vs Alien.
+> Their SWF files were never archived and are currently lost.
+> If you have old cached copies from 2012 to 2015, please contact me in any way to preserve them!

 The project that aims to revive Nitrome Touchy!